alexblanche/basic_project/README.md

 ```
 $ ocaml
 #use "main.ml";;
-play "[filename].g1m";;
+main "[filename].g1m";;
 ```

 To extract a G1M file from a Casio Basic program on a Casio calculator, see [FA-124](https://www.planet-casio.com/Fr/logiciels/voir_un_logiciel_casio.php?showid=16).

+### Keybinds

+The keybinds are as follows:
+- Digits, +,-,*,/, Enter: Keypad
+- Arrows: keyboard arrows
+- EXE: Enter or keypad Enter
+- Shift: Left Shift
+- Alpha: Left Ctrl
+- A-Z, Space, "(" ")" ",": letters A-Z, Space, "(" ")" ","
+- F1-F6: F1-F6
+- DEL: Backspace
+- MENU: Right Shift
+- EXIT: Delete

+Esc quits the emulator.

+## Remarks:
 - The emulated Casio models are fx-9750GII (Graph 35+) / fx-9860GII (Graph 75).
 More modern models are not handled, and the compatibility with older models is not guaranteed.
-- The graphic display (F-line, DrawStat) is not implemented yet.
-Only the text mode display is implemented so far (Strings, Locate).
 - Only the main functionalities are implemented, some programs may not be supported or run as expected.
+- Supported functionalities include: arithmetic (including complex numbers, list and matrix arithmetic, string functions), string display (including Locate), graphic display (PlotOn, F-Line, DrawStat), picture and capture dispay (RclPict, RclCapt, StoPict, BGPict), "?", menu.

+### Games tested:

+The emulator was tested on the games I coded in 2011-2013, which can all be found on [Planet Casio](https://www.planet-casio.com/): [Timeless](https://www.planet-casio.com/Fr/programmes/programme2007-1-timeless-alex-1186-jeux-reflexion.html), [Timeless Remix](https://www.planet-casio.com/Fr/programmes/programme2228-last-timeless-remix-alex-1186-jeux-reflexion.html), [Super Run & Jump](https://www.planet-casio.com/Fr/programmes/programme2156-1-super-run-jump-alex-1186-jeux-actionsport.html), [Ace Combat](https://www.planet-casio.com/Fr/programmes/programme1960-1-ace-combat-alex-1186-jeux-directiontir.html), [Airwolf](https://www.planet-casio.com/Fr/programmes/programme2240-1-airwolf-alex-1186-jeux-directiontir.html), and the great [CloneLab](https://www.planet-casio.com/Fr/programmes/programme1984-1-clonelab-ne0tux-jeux-reflexion.html) by Ne0tux.

+Do not hesitate to open an issue if you encounter an error when running a program (highly probable).

+# Other tools:

+This project also contains:
+- A graphical interface to draw and modify monochromatic images
+- BMP image conversion to monochromatic image through the Floyd-Steinberg dithering algorithm or the simple threshold algorithm
+- A general G1M/G2M file reader/writer: extraction/generation of all types of objects (programs, lists, matrices, pictures, captures, strings) from/into a G1M file that can then be transfered to a Casio calculator

+These tools are present but no interface has been added yet.
+I will implement one in the future.

-## To do next:
+## To come next:
-Emulation:
-- Code the graphic display (F-line, DrawStat)
-- Code the remaining functions and commands

-Compilers and decompilers:
-- Code a converter from abstract Basic code to readable "Custom Basic" code
+- A converter from abstract Basic code to readable "Custom Basic" code
-- Code a lexer from Custom Basic code to list of lexemes (which can then be handled by the compiler)
+- A lexer of Custom Basic into a list of lexemes, that can then be handled by the emulator

-Interface:
-- Code an interface that opens G1M files and displays its content
-- Code a PRGM menu that displays the available programs, and launches the emulator
-- Code a Picture Edition general interface, that opens BMP files and writes G1M files
+- A Picture edition general interface, that opens BMP files and writes G1M files
-- Code an interface that displays all the buttons of the calculator, in order to interact with the programs, and a keybinds interface (for more convenient gameplay)